enricofrigoli/chg_project/script/task3.md

 * Use `UnifiedGenotyper` from GATK
 * Use `HaplotypeCaller` from GATK

-It has been required to use GATK, so let's start with UnifiedGenotyper:
+It has been requested to use GATK, so let's start with UnifiedGenotyper:

 ```bash
 java -jar ~/Documents/HumanGenomics/Tools/GenomeAnalysisTK.jar -T UnifiedGenotyper \